ilittlebig/discord-self-bot/README.md

     Consider replying to messages like:
     - Questions (e.g., "What do you think?", "Do you agree?")
     - Casual comments that seem directed at you (e.g., "That's so funny", "You should see this!")
-    - Friendly banter or jokes (e.g., "You're so wrong lol", "What’s your favorite food?")
+    - Friendly banter or jokes (e.g., "You're so wrong lol", "What's your favorite food?")

     Avoid replying to:
     1. Messages that are too short or generic (e.g., "ok", "yes", "no").